Site icon She Travels Australia

 Compare this to the Sydney traffic gridlock and you’ll save heaps of time and money taking public transport.
 The easy maps and train to the airport also add to the city experience and saving the budget.

-Where to stay in Sydney Australia on a budget, while being safe and able to access all the city has to offer?
+Where to find the best budget accommodation in Sydney Australia, while being safe and accessing all the city has to offer?
 Here are some recommendations as a starting point:

 Devere Hotel (Potts Point)